ACL reconstruction - dischargeAnterior cruciate ligament reconstruction - discharge; ACL reconstruction - discharge

 You will need to learn how to go up and down stairs using crutches or with a knee brace on.

-Physical therapy usually begins about 2 weeks after surgery.
-It may last 2-6 months.
+Physical therapy most often begins about 1 to 2 weeks after surgery, however you can do some simple postoperative knee exercises immediately after surgery.
+The duration of physical therapy may last 2 to 6 months.
 You will need to limit your activity and movement while your knee mends.
-Your physical therapist will give you anexercise programto help you build strength in your knee and avoidinjury.
+Your physical therapist will give you an exercise program to help you build strength in your knee and avoid injury.

 - Staying active and building strength in the muscles of your legs will help speed your recovery.